 Terrapin Hideaway

-View each location's hike map here:
+View each location's hike map here

-Old Man's Cave
+1. Old Man’s Cave Trail

-Hike Difficulty: Easy to Moderate
+Difficulty: Easy to moderate

 Parking: Hocking Hills State Park Visitor Center, 19988 OH-664 Scenic, Logan, OH 43138

-Distance from Terrapin Hideaway: 18 Minutes away
+Distance from Terrapin Hideaway: 18 minutes

+Tip: Visit early in the day or on weekdays to avoid crowds.
 Special Notes: This is a must see but it can get very crowded.
 We recommend you visit earlier in the day or on a weekday.

-Cedar Falls
+2. Cedar Falls Trail

 Hike Length: 1/2 mile from Cedar Falls Parking Lot or 5 miles round trip from Old Man's Cave trail

-Rock House Cavern
+3. Rock House Cavern

 Hike Length: 1 mile